pactflow/terraform-provider-pact/docs/index.md

 Pact Broker Provider sets up a connection to a hosted Broker.

-_NOTE_: We currently support both the Open Source Pact Broker and our Pactflow.io platform.
+-> We currently support both the Open Source Pact Broker and our Pactflow.io platform.

 ## Example Usage
 The following examples show the basic usage of the resouproviderrce.